 |5||Developing teaching skills and professionalism||Lessons from the classroom; Lesson planning and teaching; Lesson evaluations||Focus on the learner; Skills assignment; Language related tasks|

 A: Applicants must be able to demonstrate a sound reason for taking the course, an Advanced level of English and be at least 20 years of age.
 Both native and non-native English speakers are eligible.

 Q: Is there an exam?

-A: No, you are assessed on your Teaching Practice, Written Assignments and portfolio, which is compliled throughout the course.
+A: No, you are assessed on your Teaching Practice,?
+Written Assignments and portfolio, which is compiled throughout the course.

 Q: Will I be able to get work with a CELTA?